 Spray Polyurethane Foam Insulation or Spray Foam Insulation as it is commonly referred to, has quickly become one of the favored insulation products for folks that want to maximize the energy efficiency of their homes and businesses.

 So, what is spray foam insulation?
 Spray foam insulation is a form of polyurethane that has been custom formulated for insulation applications.
 Polyurethane was originally invented by Otto Bayer in 1937 and has since been adapted for use in everything from seat cushions to packaging material, to shoe soles.
 Polyurethane foam made its debut as a building insulation product in 1979.

 Spray foam insulation is custom applied on-site using advanced equipment that mixes the two-part formula so it can be spray applied by a trained installer.
 The two-part mixture is composed of an isocyanate and polyol resin [both liquids].
 When these two liquids are mixed, they initiate a chemical reaction that creates the polyurethane foam that can be sprayed into wall cavities, attics, under raised homes, and more.

-When properly installed, spray foam insulation creates a monolithic insulation that provides excellent thermal insulation and air sealing qualities.
+When properly installed, spray foam insulation creates monolithic insulation that provides excellent thermal insulation and air-sealing qualities.

 Spray Foam Insulation – Beyond R-Value